aws-samples/aws-batch-with-ffmpeg/README.md

 )
 ```

-We can also submit the same FFMPEG command with the REST API through a HTTP POST method.
-You control access to this Amazon API Gateway API with [IAM permissions](https://docs.aws.amazon.com/apigateway/latest/developerguide/permissions.html) :
+I can also submit the same FFMPEG command with the REST API through a HTTP POST method.
+I control access to this Amazon API Gateway API with [IAM permissions](https://docs.aws.amazon.com/apigateway/latest/developerguide/permissions.html) :

 ```python
 # AWS Signature Version 4 Signing process with Python Requests